Is your garden space limited? Learn how to plant a vertical garden to improve your crops and save on space!

 Other Crops: Sometimes companion planting is the best way to easily grow vertically!
 Try using cornstalks or tall sunflowers to support vining veggies like pole beans and other dry beans.

-Twine: Twine will be your best friend when you grow vertically in your garden.
+Twine: Twine will be your best friend for vertical gardening.
 You can use it with any type of post- bamboo, metal, fallen limbs, etc. You can dangle strings from an A-frame for peas and beans.
 You can wrap rows of twine between 2 vertical posts to act as a fence.
 It’s an easy and cheap way to create a trellis for your plants.

 Once the plant begins to bear fruit, you will need to check the fruits for proper growth and supports as they ripen.
 Melons in particular will need support in the form of a hammock or the stems will snap from weight.